MaoZiming/papers/4-distributed-systems/43-chord.md

 ## Bounds

 * In the steady-state network, each node maintains routing information for only about $O(log N)$ other nodes, and resolves all lookups via $O(log N)$ messages to other nodes.

+## How does the stabilization protocol in Chord maintain the consistency of the finger table and successor lists in the presence of node joins and failures?

+* Answer: The stabilization protocol in Chord ensures that each node periodically verifies and updates its successor and predecessor pointers.
+When a node joins, it informs its immediate predecessor and successor, allowing them to update their pointers.
+The stabilization process also updates the finger table by checking whether the fingers still point to the correct nodes, considering the new node joins or departures.
+This protocol maintains consistency and ensures that the Chord ring remains correctly connected, even as nodes join or leave.

+## How does Chord handle data replication, and what challenges arise in ensuring consistency across replicas?

+* Answer: Chord handles data replication by replicating data on a node and its successors.
+This ensures availability even if a node fails.
+However, challenges include maintaining consistency across replicas, particularly during node joins, departures, or failures.
+The system must ensure that updates are propagated correctly to all replicas, and mechanisms like versioning or consensus protocols might be needed to manage conflicts, especially in highly dynamic environments.